yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 ---
 title: Introduction to Homology
-Edit: 2018-11-21
+Edit: 2018-11-23
 category: Blog
-tags: homology Topology Euler-Characteristic
+tags: Homology Topology Euler-Characteristic
-keywords: simplex complex triangulation cycle boundary chain
+keywords: simplex complex triangulation cycle boundary chain hole Euler-Poincare
 description: My study notes on homology, as a preparation for Cohomology and to K-theory.
-mathjax: true
 ---

 $$